llaske/sugarizer/README.md

 If you run Sugarizer this way often, you should create an alias for this command ([learn more](https://en.wikipedia.org/wiki/Alias_(command)))

-To run **Sugarizer Client on Android**, download it on [Google Play](https://play.google.com/store/apps/details?id=org.olpc_france.sugarizer), [Amazon Store](http://www.amazon.com/gp/product/B00NKK7PZA) or [F-Droid](https://f-droid.org/repository/browse/?fdid=org.olpc_france.sugarizer).
-You could also build yourself the Sugarizer Client APK using instruction below.
+To run **Sugarizer Application on Android**, download it on [Google Play](https://play.google.com/store/apps/details?id=org.olpc_france.sugarizer), [Amazon Store](http://www.amazon.com/gp/product/B00NKK7PZA) or [F-Droid](https://f-droid.org/repository/browse/?fdid=org.olpc_france.sugarizer).
+You could also build yourself the Sugarizer Application APK using instruction below.

-To run **Sugarizer Client on iOS**, download it on [Apple Store](https://itunes.apple.com/us/app/sugarizer/id978495303) or build yourself the Sugarizer Client IPA using instructions below.
+To run **Sugarizer Application on iOS**, download it on [Apple Store](https://itunes.apple.com/us/app/sugarizer/id978495303) or build yourself the Sugarizer Application IPA using instructions below.

-To run **Sugarizer Client as Chrome Web App**, download it from the [Chrome Web Store](https://chrome.google.com/webstore/detail/sugarizer/omfgclgehghdlloggibhgicnlldjiboo) or use the [Chrome Apps & Extensions Developer Tool](https://chrome.google.com/webstore/detail/chrome-apps-extensions-de/ohmmkhmmmpcnpikjeljgnaoabkaalbgc) and use the Sugarizer directory as the target for the unpacked application.
+To run **Sugarizer Application as Chrome Web App**, download it from the [Chrome Web Store](https://chrome.google.com/webstore/detail/sugarizer/omfgclgehghdlloggibhgicnlldjiboo) or use the [Chrome Apps & Extensions Developer Tool](https://chrome.google.com/webstore/detail/chrome-apps-extensions-de/ohmmkhmmmpcnpikjeljgnaoabkaalbgc) and use the Sugarizer directory as the target for the unpacked application.

-Features of Sugarizer Client include:
+Features of Sugarizer Application include:

 * Sugar Desktop view (Radial, List and Journal),
 * Sugar Local data store storage - limited by the browser to 5Mb (see [here](https://en.wikipedia.org/wiki/Web_storage "here")),